-Results 1–10 of 22 for "Amicus Brief"X related to "Latino psychology takes center stage" Refine Your Search Refine Your Search TopicLaw & psychology (19)Lesbian, gay, bisexual, transgender (6)Sexuality (6)Marriage & divorce (5)Human rights (2) 5 more... [+] Learning & memory (1)Testing issues (1)Violence (1)Women & men (1)Hide detailsDocument TypeAmicus BriefXYear2014 (1)2013 (6)2012 (2)2011 (6)2010 (3) Results 1–10 of 22 Previous 1 2 3 ...
+Results 1–10 of 22 for "Amicus Brief"X related to "Latino psychology takes center stage" Refine Your Search Refine Your Search TopicLaw & psychology (20)Lesbian, gay, bisexual, transgender (7)Marriage & divorce (6)Human rights (2)Intelligence (1) 4 more... [+] Learning & memory (1)Testing issues (1)Violence (1)Women & men (1)Hide detailsDocument TypeAmicus BriefXYear2014 (1)2013 (6)2012 (2)2011 (6)2010 (3) Results 1–10 of 22 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Rivera v.
 Illinois, 2-09-1060APA described research on false confessions and factors that lead to them, such as length of interrogation, mental illness, and low IQ.Amicus Brief (July 2010)2.APA Amicus Briefs by IssueListing of the amicus briefs by issues such as sexual orientation, gays in the military, abortion and confidentiality.
 Each of the titles below links to a one-page summary.Amicus Brief 3.Connecticut v.
 ArtisWhether the Appellate Court majority properly determined that admission of the victim’s in-court and out-of-court identifications following a suggestive police display of the defendant’s photograph was a reversible due process violation.
 Amicus Brief (October 2013)4.APA Amicus BriefsLinks to amicus briefs submitted by APA on a variety of subjects, including sexual orientation, psychologist scope of practice, hospital privileges, and involuntary committal to mental hospitals.Amicus Brief 5.Perry v.
 New HampshireOn August 5, 2011, APA filed an amicus brief providing the Court with an overview of the research on the accuracy of eyewitness identification and suggestive circumstances that will affect eyewitness identification can occur without police action.
 Amicus Brief (August 2011)6.Sevcik v.
 Sandoval and Jackson v.
 Abercrombie This case challenges whether the Equal Protection Clause, part of the 14th Amendment to the U.S. Constitution, does not prohibit the state from limiting marriage to people of the opposite sex.
 Amicus Brief (October 2013)7.Fisher v.
 University of Texas at AustinThe brief explains whether the US Supreme Court’s decisions interpreting the Equal Protection Clause of the Fourteenth Amendment, including Grutter v.
 Bollinger, 539 U.S. 306 (2003), permit the University of Texas at Austin’s use of race in undergraduate admissions decisions.Amicus Brief (August 2012)8.People v.
-ThomasAt issue in the appeal is whether the State of New York should allow expert testimony on the body of research addressing risk factors for false confessions.Amicus Brief (November 2013)9.Michigan v.
-KowalskiAPA’s brief supports scientific research on false confessions provides a strong empirical foundation for the admission of expert testimony on the subject and that it should be admitted as evidence under the Daubert standard for expert testimony.Amicus Brief (September 2011)10.Brown (formerly Schwarzenegger) v.
-Plata et alClass action cases by mentally and physically ill California prisoners challenging imprisonment conditions due to overcrowding, including lack of adequate mental health services.Amicus Brief (November 2010) Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 21 for "Amicus Brief"X related to "Latino psychology takes center stage"
+ThomasAt issue in the appeal is whether the State of New York should allow expert testimony on the body of research addressing risk factors for false confessions.Amicus Brief (November 2013)9.Kitchen v.
+Herbert and Bishop v.
+SmithInvolves a federal challenge to Utah and Oklahoma’s laws prohibiting same-sex couples from marrying and recognition of the legal marriage of same-sex couples who married in other states.Amicus Brief (March 2014)10.Michigan v.
+KowalskiAPA’s brief supports scientific research on false confessions provides a strong empirical foundation for the admission of expert testimony on the subject and that it should be admitted as evidence under the Daubert standard for expert testimony.Amicus Brief (September 2011) Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 22 for "Amicus Brief"X related to "Latino psychology takes center stage"